 3. Transaction executes with spending limit enforcement via internal `verify_and_update_spending()` and call-scope enforcement.
 Contract creation is rejected.

-### Root Key Revoking or Updating an Access Key
+### Root Key or Admin Key Revoking or Updating an Access Key

 2. Transaction executes, marking the Access Key as inactive or updating its restrictions